xuelanghanbao/AI4XDE/README.en.md

 45. Inverse problem for the Navier-Stokes equation of incompressible flow around cylinder
 46. Bimodal in 2D
 47. Flow in a Lid-Driven Cavity
+48. Convection equation in 1D with Periodic boundary conditions

 #### Installation